TEPg-Git/game_engine/README.md

 The demo will be used to validate the engine outside of isolated rendering tests.

+The Pong game is currently being used to validate the engine's core systems outside of isolated rendering tests.

 Planned goals:

 * [ ] Player controller